kpedro88/ForwardCaloUpgrade/README.md

 	* wlyso_only: "infinite" (20 interaction lengths) W-LYSO ECAL, no HCAL or preshower or dead material
 	* wlyso_whcal: W-LYSO ECAL + HCAL with 18 layers of 49.7mm tungsten absorber and default scintillator, no preshower, new dead material (6cm Al)
 	* whcal_only: HCAL with 18 layers of 49.7mm tungsten absorber and default scintillator, particle gun position set to skip ECAL
+        * hcal_nonuni: default ECAL + default HCAL with case 1 nonuniformity for HCAL sensitive layers
+        * hcal_nonuni2: default ECAL + default HCAL with case 2 nonuniformity for HCAL sensitive layers
+        * hcal_nonuni3: default ECAL + default HCAL with case 3 nonuniformity for HCAL sensitive layers

 	In scripts/, the scripts *temp* use these template files to create usable input files for the simulation.
 	The scripts *sub* loop over the *temp* scripts.
+	The scripts *hadd* combine ROOT files for runs that were split into multiple jobs.
 	These scripts are currently configured for batch submission to Condor.

 7) MACROS